-The Company has used the discrete tax approach in calculating the tax expense for the three months ended March 31, 2016 and 2015 due to the fact that a relatively small change in the Company's projected pre-tax net income (loss) could result in a volatile effective tax rate.
+The Company has used the discrete tax approach in calculating the tax expense for the three and six months ended June 30, 2016 and 2015 due to the fact that a relatively small change in the Company's projected pre-tax net income (loss) could result in a volatile effective tax rate.
 Under the discrete method, the Company determines its tax (expense) benefit based upon actual results as if the interim period was an annual period.
-The tax provisions recorded were primarily related to income taxes in jurisdictions outside of the U.S.
+The tax provisions recorded were primarily related to income taxes attributable to its foreign operations.